Design Funnel Steps Easily

 Funnel Analytics

-You’ll be able to see the funnel-wise results and compare them based on some factors.
+You’ll be able to see the funnel-wise results and compare them based on various factors, helping you make data-driven decisions for improvements.

 You will see these sections on the Analytics page: